 Have you had to wait for a very long time for God to answer a specific prayer of yours?
 You know that what you are asking is within His will.
 It matches up with what is promised in Scripture.
 But it is not happening.
 Do you think God has forgotten you or is ignoring you?
 Maybe the delay is because God has been preparing the background for answering your prayer today or in the future.
 That is what we will explore in this blog.
+When you begin the study of Mark or any gospel, you need to recognize that God did a lot of work in the background of life to prepare the way for His Son’s coming to earth.
+The preparation to answer the prayers of His people for deliverance took more than 400 years.

-Listen to this blog as a podcast:
+Listen to this blog as a similar podcast from our Heartbreak to Hope Bible Study of Mark:

 During the years before Jesus showed up for all to see, the Jews might have thought that God had forgotten them.
 There had been 400 years of “silence” from God.
 No prophets had been speaking or writing anything from God to the people during that time.
 But the last Old Testament prophet Malachi had promised that God would send His messenger in the spirit of Elijah to prepare the way for the Lord.

-When we celebrate Christmas, we usually start with Luke chapters 1 and 2—the births of John the Baptist and Jesus.
+When we celebrate Christmas, we usually start with Luke chapter 1—the birth of John—and chapter 2—the birth ofJesus.
 But God started preparing for Christmas hundreds of years before that time.
 While working on the Bible Study of the gospel of Mark, I was reminded of the many things God did during the 500 years before Jesus came that not only made Jesus’ ministry more effective but also enhanced the spread of the gospel after the resurrection.
 God was at work in the background to prepare the way for answering the prayers of His people for deliverance.

 Consider the presence of the synagogue.

-The presence of the synagogue
+The Presence of the Synagogue

 But in 586 BC, Israel found herself in exile in Babylon because of her idolatry.
 The people were cut off from their temple, stripped of their nationhood, and surrounded by pagan religious practices.
 They could not depend on those travels to Jerusalem for festivals and sacrifices a few times a year to satisfy their spiritual needs.
-Yet they carried the Scriptures with them to their places of exile, especially the first five books of the Old Testament called the Torah.
-The Jews met together in community groups for worship and reading their Scriptures in what we now know as synagogues.
+In their places of exile, though, they carried their scriptures with them, especially the first five books of the Old Testament called the Torah.
+They kept their identity as God’s people and learned how to live out their faith through personal piety and prayer rather than the sacrifices that were no longer available to them.

-As a result, Judaism became a faith that could be practiced wherever the Torah scrolls could be carried.
 This helped to not only preserve Judaism but also prepared the way for the Christian gospel.
-The dispersion of Israel that began in the exile accelerated during the years that followed.
-By Jesus’ time, Jews literally filled every land around the Mediterranean Sea.
+The dispersion of Israel that began in the exile accelerated during the years that followed so that by Jesus’ time Jews literally filled every land around the Mediterranean Sea.
 Jews outside Palestine concentrated their religious life in the study of the Old Testament and the life of the synagogue.

 The missionaries of the early church began their ministries among those dispersed Jews, using the weekly synagogue meetings as the platform for sharing the good news about Jesus to the Jews present as well as those God-fearing Gentiles.